Where the “Challenge” lies

 Could Candidates Screen themselves?

 In broad terms we can say that the Job Advertisement (Job Ad) is a marketing tool.
-This helps attract the best people to our company.
-By comparison a Job Specification (Job Spec) is an information document about a role.
-Typically, the Job Spec will contain more detail about the role whereas the Job Ad should be easy to read and inspiring to the candidate pool you are targeting.
+This helps attract the best people to our company and helps prospective applicants understand a high level requirements and benefits of the role.
+By comparison a Job Specification (Job Spec) is more of an information document.
+Typically, the Job Spec will contain more detail about the role whereas the Job Ad should be easy to read and attractive to the candidate pool you are looking to attract.

 An issue that can arise with making a highly attractive Job Ad is that it receives high levels of applications, which then must be sorted and screened.
-What we want to achieve here is to attract those who would be a cultural fit while reducing those applications that are less aligned to the company values.
+What we want to achieve here is to attract those who would be a cultural fit and most suited to the role while reducing those applications that are less aligned to the company values and would be less interested in ultimately taking on such a role.

-One way we can look to reduce our poor cultural fit applications is by illustrating what our values and what high performance looks like.
-We must also express openly what performance and attitude does will not fit.
+One way we can look to reduce our poor cultural fit applications is by illustrating our values and what high performance looks like for our organisation within the Job Ad.
+We must also express openly what performance and attitude will not fit.

 So, if we’re talking about a role where attention to detail is important.
 We as a company can share in the Job Ad that a good fit will be diligent, conscientious, focused people who take ownership of their work.
 The right person will benefit from opportunities to progress from world-class in-house training with a company that has a track record of promoting from within.

 In doing this, we’re discouraging applications from those who are potentially a poor fit and consequently poor performers.
-This is not to say that these people would not be high performers in the right environment.
-Simply that they are not right for the company culture.
-What’s more, we’re giving the prospective candidate the opportunity to screen themselves.
-In turn reducing the workload for your team and increasing the prospective candidate’s influence on the process.
+This is not to say that these people would not be high performers in the right environment, simply that they are not right for your companies culture.
+What’s more, we’re giving the prospective candidate the opportunity to screen themselves, in turn reducing the workload for your team and increasing the prospective candidate’s influence on the process.

 What we ask Versus What we get